My parents Journey to the West

 Mum and Dads Birthday xx

-I will forever be grateful for my parents and grand parents and all my ancestors and they will forever be missed xxx
+I will forever be grateful to my parents, my grandparents, and all my ancestors.
+They will always be missed xxx

 Families are like branches on a tree.
 We all grow in different directions but our roots remain as one. xxx